Virunga National Park – Mountain Gorilla Trekking in Congo

 Virunga National Park is home to approximately 200 of the world’s remaining 790 Mountain Gorillas.
 The park’s gorillas live in the Mikeno Sector, an area of forest situated on the flanks of a range of mostly dormant volcanoes.
-Virunga National Park has 6 habituated gorilla families which can be visited by a maximum of 30 visitors per day.
+Virunga National Park has 6 habituated gorilla Groups which can be visited by a maximum of 30 visitors per day.
 Visitors will have the opportunity to observe the gorillas for up to an hour.
 Gorillas may surround you while playing and eating in the trees, or the family may be at rest in an open grassy area.
 As you walk through the family you must keep a distance of at least seven meters.
 If a gorilla family consists of more than ten individuals, we allow a group of eight tourists to visit one gorilla family .

 The treks leave from one of three patrol posts Bukima, with several rangers and trackers to accompany you.
 Bukima post, the most popular with tourists and the closest to Goma, has a basic tented camp or overnight stays.
 Treks can take from 30 minutes to 2.5 hours to reach a gorilla family, often moving through dense forest and across steep hills, so a reasonable level of fitness is required.
 Weather conditions can range from sunny and warm to cold and rainy, so visitors should come prepared for both.

 Virunga Foundation has moved an extra mile to develop a chain of safari lodges and accommodations to provide services to travelers that select par de virunga for their safaris in Africa with the most consideration being Mountain gorilla trekking , Nyiragongo climbing & watching other primates in the wilderness.